kamalasree234/Anna-Pay/README.md

 - Staff manually check bank accounts repeatedly to verify salary credits
 - Confusion arises regarding salary deductions and discrepancies
 - Delayed awareness of payslip availability leads to frustration
-- HR receives repeated queries from staff about payment status
+- Admin receives repeated queries from staff about payment status
 - No centralized, role-based payroll dashboard integrating data from multiple departments
 - When employees leave, records are often lost or inaccessible, creating compliance and legal risks